-In addition to retirement benefits under the Retirement Plan, M&T Bank has agreed, on an unfunded basis, to pay supplemental retirement benefits to Messrs.
-Buckingham, Sadler and Vardon in amounts equal to the difference between 55% of each individual's final average annual compensation, as defined in the Retirement Plan, but without regard to the IRS Benefit and Compensation Limits, and the amount, if any, payable to each individual from such plan.
-The supplemental retirement benefits to be paid to each of them are not dependent upon their respective entitlements to retirement benefits under the Retirement Plan.
-In the case of Messrs.
-Buckingham and Sadler, the supplemental benefits are reduced by payments which they will receive from the retirement plans of their previous employers.
-Based on current actuarial assumptions associated with their participation in the Retirement Plan, the following amounts would be payable to them annually as supplemental retirement benefits commencing at age 65: Mr. Buckingham - \$25,446; Mr. Sadler - \$69,550; and Mr. Vardon - \$63,424.
-Actuarially reduced amounts would be payable to any of them who elected early retirement.
+In addition to retirement benefits under the Retirement Plan, M&T Bank has agreed, on an unfunded basis, to pay a supplemental retirement benefit to Mr. Sadler in an amount equal to the difference between 55% of his average annual compensation, as defined in the Retirement Plan, but without regard to the IRS Benefit and Compensation Limits, and the amount, if any, payable to him from such plan.
+The supplemental retirement benefit to be paid to Mr. Sadler is not dependent upon his entitlement to retirement benefits under the Retirement Plan; however, the supplemental benefit is reduced by payments which he will receive from the retirement plan of his previous employer.
+Based on current actuarial assumptions associated with his participation in the Retirement Plan, \$105,418 would be payable to Mr. Sadler annually as supplemental retirement benefits commencing at age 65.
+An actuarially reduced amount would be payable to him if he elects early retirement.

-Effective January 1, 1994, the Company adopted the First Empire State Corporation Supplemental Pension Plan (the "Supplemental Pension Plan"). purpose of the Supplemental Pension Plan is to provide for the payment of supplemental retirement benefits based on a maximum compensation level of \$235,840 to select management and highly compensated employees of certain First Empire affiliates whose benefits payable under the Retirement Plan are limited by the IRS Compensation Limit.
+Effective January 1, 1994, the Company adopted the First Empire State Corporation Supplemental Pension Plan (the "Supplemental Pension Plan").
+The purpose of the Supplemental Pension Plan is to provide for the payment of supplemental retirement benefits based on a maximum compensation level of \$235,840 to select management and highly compensated employees of certain First Empire affiliates whose benefits payable under the Retirement Plan are limited by the IRS Compensation Limit.
 The supplemental benefits are dependent upon a participant's entitlement to benefits under the Retirement Plan.
-A participant's supplemental benefit is equal to the excess of (a) the payment he would have received under the Retirement Plan were the IRS Compensation Limit \$235,840 over (b) the payment actually received under the Retirement Plan.
-Each of the Named Executive Officers is eligible to participate in the Supplemental Pension Plan and, in accordance with the terms of the Supplemental Pension Plan, M&T Bank and East New York have agreed, on an unfunded basis, to pay retirement benefits under the Supplemental Pension Plan to each of them.
-With respect to Messrs.
-Buckingham, Sadler and Vardon, the supplemental benefits under the Supplemental Pension Plan are reduced by the supplemental retirement benefits which M&T Bank has agreed to pay to them in accordance with the preceding paragraph.
-Mr. Murray, who retired in January 1995, received a lump sum supplemental benefit of \$14,986.
-Based on current actuarial assumptions associated with participation in the Retirement Plan, Mr. Wilmers would receive \$7,783 annually under the Supplemental Pension Plan if he retired at age 65.
-An actuarially reduced amount would be payable if he retired earlier.
-Based on current actuarial assumptions associated with their participation in the Retirement Plan, Messrs.
-Buckingham, Sadler and Vardon would receive no benefits under the Supplemental Pension Plan.
+A participant's supplemental benefit is equal to the excess of (a) the payment he would have received under the Retirement Plan had compensation under that plan been capped at \$235,840 rather than at the IRS Compensation Limit, over (b) the payment actually received under the Retirement Plan.
+Each of the Named Executive Officers is eligible to participate in the Supplemental Pension Plan and, in accordance with the terms of the Supplemental Pension Plan, M&T Bank has agreed, on an unfunded basis, to pay retirement benefits under the Supplemental Pension Plan to each of them.
+With respect to Mr. Sadler, the supplemental benefit under the Supplemental Pension Plan is reduced by the supplemental retirement benefit which M&T Bank has agreed to pay to him in accordance with the preceding paragraph.
+Based on current actuarial assumptions associated with participation in the Retirement Plan, Messrs.
+Wilmers, Kugler, Hoffman and Pett would receive the following amounts payable to them annually if they retired at age 65: Mr. Wilmers - \$7,420; Mr. Kugler - \$19,576; Mr. Hoffman - \$6,031; and Mr. Pett \$20,400.
+An actuarially reduced amount would be payable if the participant elected early retirement.
+Based on current actuarial assumptions associated with their participation in the Retirement Plan, Mr. Sadler would receive no benefit under the Supplemental Pension Plan.